rwinkhart/sshyp/README.md

 ./package.sh [target] <revision>
 ```

-The packaging script has been tested on Arch Linux with "dpkg" as a dependency for Debian/Ubuntu and Termux packaging and "freebsd-pkg" as a dependency for FreeBSD packaging.
+The packaging script has been tested on Arch Linux with "dpkg" as a dependency for Debian/Ubuntu/Termux packaging and "freebsd-pkg" as a dependency for FreeBSD packaging.

 Haiku and Fedora packaging must be done on their own respective distributions.

-The AUR version and the packages attatched to the release tags were already packaged using this script.
+The AUR version and the packages attached to the release tags were already packaged using this script.

 Currently, the script can create packages for Haiku, FreeBSD, Alpine Linux (APKBUILD), Arch Linux (PKGBUILD), Debian/Ubuntu Linux, Fedora Linux, Termux, and generic.